k21971/EvilHack/doc/evilhack-changelog.md

   and cursed simultaneously
 - Fix: corrections to separate_steed_and_rider() function
 - Fix: forged objects having an object property when they shouldn't
+- Fix: player poly'd into a centaur reported incorrect body parts